makerdao/mips/MIP30/mip30.md

 In `CropJoin` we implement a general purpose farming rewards adapter, that distributes income from a given token proportionally.
-This adapter can be used for a variety of income generating tokens, e.g. cAssets, UNI-LP, SNXRewards, and will also distribute income from direct token transfers.
+This adapter can be used for a variety of income generating tokens, e.g. cTokens, UNI-LP, SNXRewards, and will also distribute income from direct token transfers.